 Adjacent to the venue, The Satellite functions as Saturn’s coffeehouse and bar.
-The bar offers a selection of local brews as well as craft cocktails mixed by a very knowledgeable staff.
-Renowned mixologist Steva Casey serves as Saturn and Satellite’s bar manager.
-Thoroughly published and highly experienced, Casey has developed a reputation for creating some of the best cocktails in Birmingham.
+The bar offers a selection of local brews as well as craft cocktails mixed by a very knowledgeable staff, while the coffeehouse serves Domestique coffee along with locally baked pastries.

 Since the venue’s announcement, Saturn has received numerous comparisons to the now-closed but unforgettable Bottletree Café.
 Given the alignment of details, from Teasley’s involvement to the venue’s opening following soon after Bottletree’s closing, it seems like a reasonable association.
 “People can see some similarities, but Saturn isn’t necessarily Bottletree 2,” says Smith.
 “Much of our staff are former Bottletree employees, so you can expect the hospitality that artists and guests knew there.”